 - Mountain biking trails including a kids' area are being built in 2023.

 - On the east side of the same hill as Cone Park!

 - West 19th & Ruby

 - 47-acre park featuring 4 baseball diamonds, restrooms, and a concession stand.

 - Small grassy park with large rocks that are actually smelted remnants from Sioux City's old elevated railway!

 - 4000 War Eagle Drive

-- Includes monuments to Chief War Eagle and his son-in-law Theophile Bruguier, as well as a stone marking the old fur trappers trail along the Missouri River
+- 27-acre park which includes monuments to Chief War Eagle and his son-in-law Theophile Bruguier, as well as a stone marking the old fur trappers trail along the Missouri River

 - Find out more in my War Eagle Park post!